Watton-at-Stone Primary and Nursery School

 How we teach phonics

 Phonics is a way of teaching children to read and write by blending and segmenting individual sounds.
-Every letter and different combinations of letters make particular sounds for example the letter ‘s’ makes a hissing like a snake.
-At Watton at Stone Primary School we have based our Phonic curriculum on the Letters and Sounds Programme of teaching, which is split into phases that systematically build on skills and knowledge of previous learning.
+Every letter and different combinations of letters make particular sounds for example the letter ‘s’ makes a hissing sound like a snake.
+At Watton at Stone Primary School we will be using Little Wandle Letters and Sounds Phonics scheme from September 2023.

 Children throughout Reception and Key stage 1 take part in daily phonics sessions.
 These sessions focus on key reading skills such as decoding to read words and segmenting the sounds in a given word to spell.
 During Phonics lessons we also teach children to read and write ‘tricky words’ also known as ‘sight words.’
 These are words that you cannot sound out and children are just expected to remember how to read and write.